johnpenny/dotnetframework.aspnetcore.msfs-2020-api-host/README.md

 ### Why Did You Make It?
 While playing MSFS2020 I found myself wanting to see more about the place I was flying over.
 This tool allows me to do that.

-It also allows other people with access to your networking to view your flight as it happens.
+It also allows other people (with access to your network) to view an MSFS 2020 flight, which is just plain cool.

 ---